Mario-Mellek/Words-game/front-end/README.md

 ## Description

 Words Game is an interactive activity that helps students practice categorizing words according to their part of speech.
-The front-end of the game is a React.js project bundled by Vite.js that includes several screens: a Landing Page, a Practice Screen, a Rank Screen, and a Leader Board screen.
+The front-end of the game is a React.js project bundled by Vite.js that includes several screens: a Landing Page, a Practice Screen, and a Leader Board screen.

 ## Installation